Long Island Medical Malpractice Lawyer

 A healthcare provider has a duty of care to provide treatment at a level that is similar to what another medical professional would provide under similar circumstances.
 When they fail to do so, they may have been negligent and breached their duty to the patient.

-When administering medication, whether an anesthetic or medication to treat an illness or condition, errors can lead to serious and dangerous consequences.
+When administering medication, errors can lead to serious consequences.
 Over medication, wrong medication, or a medication that the patient is allergic to are all dangerous situations.
-If you or a loved one has been injured, suffered dangerous side effects or lost their lives after a medication was administered, you may have a medical malpractice case.
+If you or a loved one has been injured, suffered side effects, or died after a medication was administered, you may have a medical malpractice case.

 Military Hospital Malpractice